 Medically reviewed by DR. IKECHUKWU DIMANORUO

 Infertility, generally, is the involuntary failure to conceive within 12 months of commencing consistent unprotected sexual intercourse between a man and a woman.
 Male Infertility is the inability of a man to impregnate a woman after one year of regular (at least, three times a week) unprotected sex.
-Studies confirm that male infertility accounts significantly on why a woman cannot get pregnant.
+Studies confirm that male infertility accounts significantly for why a woman cannot get pregnant.

-Even though infertility is not a life-threatening condition, it has been described as a radical life-changing problem because it carries significant psychological trauma for the parties involved.
-This is worse in Africa where childbearing is almost at the apex of the yardstick of evaluating a successful marriage.
-The prevalence of infertility in sub-Sahara Africa ranges from 20% – 40%.
+The prevalence of infertility in sub-Saharan Africa ranges from 20% – 40%.
 Male factor is responsible for 40–50% of all infertility cases in Nigeria with its causes varying from region to region.
-For instance, according to a report carried out in the various regions of the country, the male factor was responsible for 42.4% infertility cases in the South-West and 40.8% in the North-East.
+For instance, according to a report carried out in the various regions of the country, the malefactor was responsible for 42.4% of infertility cases in the South-West and 40.8% in the North-East.

-Causes of male infertility
+Causes of Male Infertility

 Under normal circumstances, fertilization occurs when a sperm and egg meet.
 This usually occurs when a fertile man releases sperm through ejaculation into the reproductive carnal of a fertile woman.
 The causes of male infertility are numerous as a lot of factors can contribute to making a man unable to impregnate a woman.
-The most common cause stems from the male’s inability to produce healthy sperms in the right quantity and delivering them into a female partner’s vagina.
+The most common cause stems from the male’s inability to produce healthy sperm in the right quantity and deliver them into a female partner’s vagina.

 Problems that affect sperm production and delivery include:

-Poor health:
+Poor Health:

-Hormonal imbalances:
+Hormonal Imbalances:

 Obesity: